-The Town of Harrisburg Fire Department currently employs 44 full time positions, five of the positions are in administration and the others are in the operations division.
-Our hiring needs are different from year to year, but we are always looking for the men or women who are going to provide the best care to our community in fire and emergency services.
+The Town of Harrisburg Fire Department currently employs 46 full-time positions.
+Four of the positions are in administration and the others are in the operations division.
+Our hiring needs are different from year to year, but we are always looking for men and women who are going to provide the best care to our community in fire and emergency services.
 Our recruitment and job application process will remain open year-round.
 Applications received are considered for the following year.
 Any applications received between now and Dec.
 31, 2018 will be considered for the 2019 year.
 Applications received between Jan.
 1, 2019 and Dec.
 31, 2019 will be considered for the 2020 year.

 Not all departments are actively recruiting, but this testing will be used to establish an eligibility list which will be used to fill future vacancies as they occur for (1) year.
 When the testing process is complete, the eligibility list will be made available to the listed departments.

 - Be at least 18 years of age

 - Have a high school diploma or GED

 - Have a valid driver's license and a good driving record